zhaozj89/Educational-Question-Generation/README.md

 ## Requirements

-Run the following command to install requirements:
+Python>=3.6 is needed, run the following commands to install requirements:

 ```
 cd transformers & pip install .